rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 az login
 ```

-* Fill and create the Azure Creds for the Service Principal inherit by the OpenShift Installer
+* Fill and create the Azure Creds for the Service Principal inherited by the OpenShift Installer

 ```sh
 cat ~/.azure/osServicePrincipal.json